msya/msya.github.io/_posts/2021-06-05-learning-shared-and-state-flows-with-tests.md

 ### While Subscribed

-Assume we want to convert the following colf flow to a shared flow.
+Assume we want to convert the following cold flow to a shared flow.

 ```kotlin
 val flow = flowOf(